puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

 subtitle: "Provisioning With Amazon Web Services"
 ---

-Puppet Enterprise can create and manage EC2 virtual machine instances using Amazon Web Services.
+Puppet Enterprise provides support for working with EC2 virtual machine instances using Amazon Web Services.
+Using actions of the `puppet node_aws` sub-command, you can create new machines, view information about existing machines, classify and configure machines, and tear machines down when they're no longer needed.

+The main actions used for AWS cloud provisioning include:

+*  `puppet node_aws list` for viewing existing instances
+*  `puppet node_aws create` for creating new instances
+*  `puppet node_aws terminate` for destroying no longer needed instances

 If you are new to Amazon Web Services, we recommend reading their [Getting Started documentation](http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/).

-Listing Amazon EC2 instances
+Below we take a quick look at these actions and their associated options.
+For comprehensive information, see [Getting More Help](Getting more help) below.

+Viewing Existing EC2 Instances
 -----

-Let's start by listing our running EC2 instances.
-We do this by running the `puppet node_aws list` command.
+Let's start by finding out about the currently running EC2 instances.
+You do this by running the `puppet node_aws list` command.

     $ puppet node_aws list
     i-013eb462: